apheresis-services.jpg

 Cellular Therapy Collections

-The Clinical Apheresis team at Carter BloodCare provides comprehensive support for hematopoietic progenitor cell (HPC) transplant programs, including the harvest (collection) of HPCs.
+The Clinical Apheresis team at Carter BloodCare provides cellular therapy collections of both hematopoietic progenitor cells (HPCs) and mononuclear cells (MNCs) for both clinical and research use.
 Processing and storage is available through the Carter BloodCare cellular therapy laboratory, if needed.

-Our team of specialists perform the collection of autologous and allogeneic hematopoietic peripheral blood stem cells (HPC), mononuclear cells, and donor lymphocytes; which can be used in the research of leading-edge therapies.
+Our team of specialists perform the collection of autologous and allogeneic HPCs, MNCs, and donor lymphocytes; which are used in the treatment of leading-edge therapies.
 Please note: agreements to process, freeze and store hematopoietic cells must exist between the requesting facility, Carter BloodCare and the donor.

 Facilities requesting collection of HPCs from peripheral blood by apheresis should contact the Clinical Apheresis Department.
 Prior to each HPC collection, the institution must perform administration of G-CSF, catheter placement (when appropriate) and appropriate reports documenting clearance for use.
 In addition, a Complete Blood Count (CBC) including differential count must be performed before collection.